 Sandra Hollstein – on accordeon, vocals and melodica.
 Hollstein and Chapman having met through a session in Munich and being founder members of the Bavarian / World trad. folk group ‘Jodelfisch’,

-and the newest member and multi-instrumentalist Michael Hohm on Ukulele, Charango, Cornet, Horn, Melodica and Tuvan throat singing.
+the multi-instrumentalist Michael Hohm on Ukulele, Charango, Cornet, Horn, Melodica and Tuvan throat singing,

 Having impressed Brian Travers (UB40) with an early recording of ‘God Is Me’ with it’s addictive walking bass line, the group have gradually found positive critique in the German speaking media, often remarking upon the freshness and unusual but generally uplifting sound of the group “..with bitter lines and an equally rich, lilting sound that one has certainly never heard before.”
 Martin Pfnur (Süddeutsche Zeitung – German National Newspaper).
 And when a puzzled Olga Hochweis asked during an interview on Deutschlandradio Kultur why the band were relatively unknown, “Is it because you want this, you want to stay small and unknown except in local circles?” both Hollstein and Chapman mused on the point, postulating that because perhaps the band doesn’t fawn to any musical fashions or trends, and also doesn’t fit neatly into any established category they don’t hit the buzz-sounds that often attract media attention.
 “We just do our own thing.”
 Chapman remarked.